 Southwest Health System will also continue to post previous versions of a CHNA as they become available in the future.

-If you would like a printed copy of any documents, free of charge, please contact us at email@example.com or 970-565-6666.
+If you would like a printed copy of any of these documents, free of charge, please contact us at email@example.com or 970-565-6666.